 Treatment for IDA depends on the cause of the anemia.
-For example, if an individual is anemic because the diet is low in iron, a doctor may recommend an iron rich diet or iron pills.
-If the anemia is a result of blood loss, the patient may need to receive a blood transfusion followed by iron pills.
-However, the doctor will need to locate the source of the bleeding and treat accordingly.
+For example, if an individual is anemic because their diet is low in iron, a doctor may recommend an iron rich diet and oral iron (pills or liquid) or IV Iron.
+If the anemia is a result of blood loss, the patient will be treated with iron but may also need to be seen by another specialist to find the source of the bleeding or to control a woman’s menstrual periods.
+Some patients with severe anemia may require a blood transfusion.

 If the doctor recommends iron supplements, remember: